kelindar/goap/README.md

 ## GOAP: Goal-Oriented Action Planning in Go

-**GOAP** is a Goal-Oriented Action Planning library written in Go.
-It is designed to help you find plans to achieve a specific goal by selecting appropriate actions from a set of available actions.
-GOAP is well-suited for solving complex decision-making problems, such as AI planning in games, robotics, and other applications.
+**GOAP**, standing for Goal-Oriented Action Planning, is a library developed in Go, designed to facilitate the creation of plans to achieve specific goals.
+Its primary application is in AI planning for areas such as game development, robotics, and other fields requiring complex decision-making.
+GOAP combines the simplicity of Go with the complexity of action planning, making it a practical tool for developers in need of reliable AI solutions.

-### Features
+### Key Features

-1. **High Performance**: This library is designed for efficiency and performance, making it suitable for real-time applications.
+1. **High Performance**: This library is built with performance in mind, ensuring it can handle real-time decision-making efficiently and with minimal overhead.

-2. **Flexible Actions**: Define custom actions that can be used in the planning process.

-3. **Numeric and Symbolic States**: The library supports both numeric and symbolic states, making it versatile for various types of problems

-4. **Heuristic Search**: The library uses heuristic search (A\*) to efficiently explore possible plans.
+2. **Simple Interface**: This library is designed to be easy to use, with a simple interface that allows you to define actions and goals with minimal code.

+3. **Supports Various State Types**: With support for both numeric and symbolic states, this library can be applied to a wide range of problems and use cases.
+This allows you to define states such as `food=10` or `!food` (no food).

+4. **A\* Search**: Utilizing the A\* algorithm, the library efficiently navigates through possible plans, aiding in finding optimal paths to achieve goals.
+It uses the state distance heuristic to determine the best plan.

+GOAP's blend of efficiency, flexibility, and practical search capabilities makes it a valuable tool for developers looking to incorporate advanced planning and decision-making into their AI applications.

 ## Quick Start